 Where can we eat and drink?

 At Trossachs Pier, we have a fully licenced Steamship Café and a takeaway kiosk with outdoor and sheltered picnic areas.
-At Stronachlachar Pier, there is the Pier Café with a lochside outdoor picnic area.
-Opening times vary.
+At Stronachlachar Pier, there is the Pier Café (currently closed) with a lochside outdoor picnic area.
 The cruise boats have onboard refreshment kiosks.

 Can we hire Loch Katrine for a wedding or private event?